moldis-group/home/teaching.md

 #### _Optional reading on measurement, entanglement and related topics:_

+We will not discuss these topics in this course but for those interested in getting some idea of these topics, here is a list of references.

+1. _Quantum Physics: A First Encounter_, Valerio Scarani, Oxford University Press (Edition-1, 2006).
+2. _A Short Introduction to Quantum Information and Quantum Computation_, Michel Le Bellac, Cambridge University Press (Edition-1, 2006).

+#### _Optional reading of interesting articles and reviews:_

+This list is maintained just for the sake of collecting interesting articles that can be read during the QM-1 course.
+Feel free to go through them.

 1. [Ten theorems about quantum mechanical measurements](https://doi.org/10.1016/0378-4371(88)90105-7) by N.G.
 Van Kampen, Physica A: Statistical Mechanics and its Applications, Elsevier (1988).
-2. _Quantum Physics: A First Encounter_, Valerio Scarani, Oxford University Press (Edition-1, 2006).

 * * *